Medj41/password-generator-/README.md

 # password-generator-# Module 5 Challenge: Password Generator
 Overview

-This application allows an employee to generate a random password based on criteria they've selected.
+This application allows you to generate a random password based on criteria they've selected.
 The app runs in the browser, featuring dynamically updated HTML and CSS powered by JavaScript code.
 It provides a clean and polished user interface that is responsive to multiple screen sizes.

 ## Application Functionality